Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2023/07/personal-drive/index.md

-It puts a little bit more pressure because it has to be more backed up than delegating it to Google, but I felt confident about setting this up (and [Uptobox](https://uptobox.com/) back me up in case my HDD at home burn or get in trouble.
+It puts a little bit more pressure because it has to be more backed up than delegating it to Google, but I felt confident about setting this up (and [Uptobox](https://uptobox.com/) back me up in case my HDD at home burn or get in trouble).

-This is the architecture I've come up to, I wanted it to be isolated with some dockers containers for the ease of deploy/redeploy, secure during connections and free (big thanks to Newtcloud team for the incredible work).
+This is the architecture I've come up to, I wanted it to be isolated with some dockers containers for the ease of deploy/redeploy, secure during connections and ultimately I wanted it to be totally free (big thanks to Newtcloud team for the incredible work).
-The backup will be made by sync local hard drives and store it on an Uptobox account.
-To monitor it, a Grafana dashboard will detail a little bit the system characteristics (CPU, RAM usage, filesystem usage of the Linux OS partition)..
+The backup will be made by sync local hard drives and store it on an Uptobox account (only incurring cost + DNS name, but it's a few euros per month and I would have used theses services anyway).

+To monitor the whole stack, a Grafana dashboard will detail a little bit the system characteristics (CPU, RAM usage, filesystem usage of the Linux OS partition, network traffic, docker uptimes)..

 Here is a little overview of components used :